arskom/spyne/doc/source/faq.rst

 If you're hell bent on using decorators, you can wrap @srpc.
 However that's not a supported way to work with rpclib, so you'll most probably be on your own.

+Please note that if you just intend to have a convenient way to set additional method metadata, you can use the ``_udp`` argument to the :func:`rpclib.decorator.srpc` to your liking.